EDM Identity

 December 30, 2014

-in Club Events, Events
+in Events, One-Off & Club Events

 Seattle’s collective interest in EDM has been growing this year and Foundation nightclub wasted no time jumping on board.
 This weekend I attended Progression Saturdays – a weekly event featuring trance and progressive house with Pierce Fulton headlining.